anon-blue/anon.blue/README.txt

                        ollow these steps:
                                                Disable or unistall any anti-viru s, disk defeagmention or backup utilities.     check hard drive configuration. a nd check for ny updated drivers.
-Run /f to check for hard dive corrptoon , and t hen reset yur computer.
+Run /f to check for haraSADWADWArrptoon , and t hen reset yur computer.
                                                  Technical information:
                                                 *** STOP: 0X00000024()s